AlaSQL/alasql/README.md

 1. Semicolon with multiple statements
 2. ORDER BY clause on three or more UNIONS
+3. AVG() does not work
-3. There are many of them.
+4. There are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them
 ### Future Plans

 Read my [to do](TODO.md) page